gher-uliege/DIVAnd.py/docs/python3.md

 # Python 3

-On Ubuntu, the default python interpreter (`/usr/bin/python3`) produces a segmentation fault because it is linked statically to libpython3.x.so.
-As a work-around, one can use the python interpreter from e.g.  miniconda available from https://conda.io/miniconda.html
+On Ubuntu, the default python interpreter (`/usr/bin/python3`) produces a segmentation fault because it is linked statically to `libpython3.x.so`.
+As a work-around, one can use the python interpreter from e.g.  miniconda available from https://conda.io/miniconda.html.
-In the following, miniconda is installed in `/home/abarth/opt/miniconda2` and a conda environement `mytest` is created.
+In the following, miniconda is installed in `/home/abarth/opt/miniconda2` and a conda environment `mytest` is created.

 ```bash
 export PATH="/home/abarth/opt/miniconda2/bin/:$PATH"